 Investigation of Prognostic Biomarkers in Advanced Stage Ovarian Cancer

-Objectives: Ovarian cancer is a fatal disease originating from egg cells in the female reproductive system.
-It is the most lethal of gynecological cancers, accounting for 4% of all cancers in women and 25% of female reproductive system cancers.
-Inflammation plays a significant role in the development of ovarian cancer, as in many diseases.
-In this study, we aimed to investigate the effects of biomarkers on disease monitoring and prognosis in patients with advanced ovarian cancer.
+Objective: Ovarian cancer is a fatal disease originating from egg cells in the female reproductive system.
+It is the most lethal gynecological cancer, accounting for 4% of all cancers in women and 25% of female reproductive system cancers.
+Inflammation plays a significant role in its development.
+This study aimed to investigate the effects of inflammatory biomarkers on disease monitoring and prognosis in patients with advanced ovarian cancer.

-Methods: This study included patients who underwent surgery for advanced-stage ovarian cancer at the Trakya University Gynecology and Obstetrics Clinic between February 2006 and July 2012.
-Twenty-nine consecutive patients with long-term follow-up were included in the study.
-Twenty-nine patients with ovarian cancer diagnosed as stage III and stage IV according to International Federation of Gynecology and Obstetrics (FIGO).
-Twelve healthy postmenopausal patients were also included as a control group.
-In the study group, all of these patients underwent surgical treatment.
-Standard surgical treatment for all ovarian cancer patients included total abdominal hysterectomy, bilateral salpingo-oophorectomy, and omentectomy as cytoreduction surgery, to minimize residual tumor.
+Methods: This study included 29 consecutive patients who underwent surgery for advanced-stage (FIGO stage III–IV) ovarian cancer at Trakya University Gynecology and Obstetrics Clinic between February 2006 and July 2012.
+Twelve healthy postmenopausal women served as controls.
+All patients received standard surgical treatment comprising total abdominal hysterectomy, bilateral salpingo-oophorectomy, and omentectomy as cytoreductive surgery to minimize residual tumor.

-Conclusions: Advanced-stage ovarian cancer seems associated with inflammatory markers.
-We can also suggest that these markers should be considered in patients’ clinical follow-up.
+Conclusion: Advanced-stage ovarian cancer appears strongly associated with inflammatory markers.
+These biomarkers should be considered in patients' routine clinical follow-up and prognostic evaluation.

 1. Soykan Y, Yar Saglam AS.
 Over kanseri, sirkadiyen ritim ve kronokemoterapi [Ovarian cancer, circadian rhythm and chronochemotherapy].
 Jinekoloji-Obstetrik ve Neonatoloji Tıp Dergisi.
 2025;22(1):126−132. doi: 10.38136/jgon.1655014.
 [Article in Turkish]